ArshilKhan09/Java-Challenges/README.md

-# Multiplication
+Challenges
-This Repo shows the multiplication table
+This Repo shows the Challenges that i'd solved during learning java